Morocco Fly & Ride – FAQs

 You must bring basic riding gear: helmet, gloves, boots, as well as a light daypack, ideally with a water bladder (CamelBak, etc) for the warmer days.
 The bladder means you’re able to drink easily on the move.
 This is important if it’s on the warm side.

 Once you’re signed up, our friends at Kriega might offer discounts on their gear, including something like the R15 pack and hydrator (right).
 Your main baggage goes on the back of the bike.
-By far the best way of quickly securing your bag to the bike is with a pair of inch-wide ROK straps.
+By far the best way of quickly securing your bag to the bike is with a pair of ROK straps.
 You can leave other stuff at the rental agency.

 You don’t need bike tools, puncture repair kits, compressors and so on; I carry all these.
 A fuller list of gear is supplied as the tour fills up.